 TWG, from The Wellness Group, is a chain of luxury teahouses, with its heart in Singapore.
 Pay one of their shops a visit and then pick up a tin of Singapore breakfast tea to bring the taste of it all home.
 Lightweight and not easily damaged, this is one of the most suitable Singapore food souvenirs on the list.

-But if all else fails, you can also order online once you've got home.
+But if all else fails, you can also order online once you’ve got home.
+And pop into a coffee shop when you’re there.

-I'd always recommend heading into local supermarkets when you travel and now you have a focus: to pick up one of the best food souvenirs in Singapore and buy yourself a jar of sambal.
+I’d always recommend heading into local supermarkets when you travel and now you have a focus: to pick up one of the best food souvenirs in Singapore and buy yourself a jar of sambal.
+Look for local brands and add them to your list of Singaporean souvenirs.

-7. Durian puffs
+7. Durian Puffs

 Ah, durian.
 Once smelled, forever remembered.
 It comes with a thick, spiky rind and an unforgettable (awful!) smell.
 Simply, put, it doesn’t make a great food souvenir.